CMPT-470-Fall-2020/Code-Tutorial-App/README.md

 # CMPT 470 Learning Project
 This repostory will contain all code for our semester long project.

+# Setting up the project after cloning
+Whenever we install a library with `npm`, the code for the library is saved in a folder called `node-modules`.
+That folder has a large size and is almost always not included within the git repo to save space and make it faster to clone.
+When you clone this repository, you will need to run the command `npm install` within the root folder of the project(i.e. the folder which contains this README).
+This will install all libraries necessary(`React`, `mongoose`, `express` and so on...) and create a new folder called `node-modules`.

+# Readme Contents
-I have created the necessary files using `Create-React-App`.
+I have created the basic files using `Create-React-App`.
 There are several commands in the README.
 Please take a look at them.
-The most important one seems to be `yarn start`.
-Additionally, `Create-React-App` uses `yarn` instead of `npm`.
+The most important one seems to be `npm start`.
+Additionally, `Create-React-App` uses `yarn` instead of `npm` by default. `yarn`  is an alternative to `npm` and it accomplishes the same job.
+Since we are all somewhat familiar with `npm`, I have converted the project from using `yarn` by default to `npm`.
-They are similar.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).